insidewhy/cc.loader/README.md

 $ ccbaker root.js > output.js
 ```

-The root directory is worked out based on the name of the root module and where it sits in the file-system tree. "hello.baker" at lib/hello/baker.js would set the root to "lib" but "baker" at lib/hello/baker.js would set the root to "lib/hello".
+The root directory is worked out based on the name of the root module and where it sits in the filesystem tree. "hello.baker" at lib/hello/baker.js would set the root to "lib" but "baker" at lib/hello/baker.js would set the root to "lib/hello".

 Full arguments:
 ```shell